LEG 010 - Legal Survey

 161 classroom hours

 The internship is not required.
 The purpose of the internship is to give the student exposure to a law office environment and the opportunity to observe and practice the skills learned in the classroom.
 Students are placed with local law firms and government offices and work under the supervision of an attorney or paralegal.
 Placements are arranged and monitored by the program director.
-Internships are structured as 8-week, 10 hour per week assignments during the second half of spring semester.
+Internships are structured as an 80-hour class during the second half of spring semester.
 Students arrange their own work schedule with the employer, generally working two mornings or afternoons per week.
 In general internships are unpaid.
 Students keep a journal of their activities and are evaluated by the employer at the conclusion of the internship.
-Pass/fail credit is awarded upon completion of the internship.
+Please note that placement is not guaranteed.
+The internship is not available to a student who has received a C in any class except by special permission of the instructor.
+Pass/fail.

 Please feel free to contact the Director of the Paralegal Program with any additional questions.
 We look forward to hearing from you!